NuGet/NuGetDocs/NuGet.Docs/Create/Creating-and-Publishing-a-Symbol-Package.md

  	NuGet Push MyPackage.nupkg

-If the presence of a `.symbols.nupkg` package is detected it will be automatically pushed to [SymbolSource.org](http://symbolsource.org).
+If the presence of a `.symbols.nupkg` package is detected it will be automatically pushed to the new SymbolSource.org service hosted at https://nuget.smbsrc.net/.